 Transferring to Miami guided me to my husband, and I was soon pulled (willingly, I should add) to Albuquerque, New Mexico on military orders.
 I was guided into University of New Mexico’s Educational Leadership program and soon found a role as graduate student and research assistant.
 With my education background, I was eventually pulled to join a program evaluation company that exposed me to the vast, systemic and structural inequalities that further complicate education and social wellbeing.
 They also helped reveal my aptitude for grantwriting, which unsurprisingly nurtures my competitive nature.

-Notably, the pulling and guiding includes the inordinate reassurance, confidence, and support from countless individuals, and in my work, I operate from this place of gratitude and agency.
+I am always eager to see what is next, whether I am pulled or guided to new places (geographic and metaphorical).
+I must acknowledge that the pulling and guiding includes the inordinate reassurance, confidence, and support from countless individuals.
+In my work, I operate from this place of gratitude and agency.
 I am humbled and inspired by the courageous work people engage in to improve educational and social wellbeing, and I am delighted to stand beside them.

 I look forward to your guidance.
 Or perhaps a pull.